The time period for this story is the early 1970s. The location is England.

 Meanwhile, the barrier swings up to let Simon out of the car-park.
 He throws his ticket at the attendant, with the money, and then speeds off into busy traffic.
 Malcolm is still now approaching the barrier, but he sees the blue car, already outside, speeding away, while he is unable to move forward at all.

-Inside the blue saloon-car Sarah says to Simon, “I think we’ve lost him.” trying to get him to moderate his speed.
+Inside the blue saloon-car Sarah says to Simon, “I think we’ve lost him.”
+She is trying to get him to moderate his speed.

 “I wouldn’t bank on it,” Simon replies, as he races along in his usual reckless style.